ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 Database Scanning
 ~~~~~~~~~~~~~~~~~

-Database scanning is the mechanism to process a record.
+:doc:`Database scanning <mydocs:manual/menuScan>` is the mechanism to process a record.
 Processing means
 making the record perform its task, for instance reading an I/O channel,
 converting the read value to engineering units, attaching a timestamp to
 the value or checking the alarm limits.
 How data are handled when a
 record is processed depends on the record type.

-Four :doc:`basic types <mydocs:manual/menuScan>` of record scanning are provided: Periodic, Event, I/O
+Four basic types of record scanning are provided: Periodic, Event, I/O
 Event and Passive.
 All these methods can be mixed in an IOC.

 -  **Periodic**: A record is processed periodically.